 Subject to the discussions below of the rules governing distributions of "marketable securities" and the "disguised sale" rules, the distribution of FTAI Infrastructure common stock is generally not expected to be a taxable event for U.S. Holders.
-An FTAI shareholder's tax basis in shares of FTAI Infrastructure common stock received in the spin-off generally will be equal to the lesser of (i) FTAI's basis in such stock on the distribution date, and (ii) such holder's tax basis in FTAI shares immediately prior to the distribution.
-The holding period for such shares will take into account FTAI's holding period with respect thereto.
+An FTAI shareholder's tax basis in shares of FTAI Infrastructure common stock received in the spin-off generally will be equal to the lesser of (i) FTAI's basis in such common stock on the distribution date (as reduced to reflect any election under Section 362(e), as described below), and (ii) such holder's tax basis in its FTAI shares immediately prior to the distribution.
+The holding period for the FTAI Infrastructure common stock received in the spin-off will take into account FTAI's holding period with respect thereto.
+The holding period for the holder's FTAI shares will not be affected by the distribution.